forkphorus/sb-downloader/README.md

 ### Aborting

 You can also abort the download after starting it.
 Note that while we try to stop ongoing and future network activity, some activity may continue for a brief period depending on what step the download process was on.
-Regardless, the Promise returned by download* should eventually reject if abort is called before it resolves.
+Regardless, the Promise returned by download*() should eventually reject if abort is called before it resolves.

-Requires separate AbortController polyfill in Node.js versions older than v15 and some older browsers.
+Aborting requires an AbortController polyfill in Node.js versions older than v15 and some older browsers.
+You must provide this on your own if you need it.

 ```js
 const abortController = new AbortController();